Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 <a name="Setup" />
 ### Setup and Configuration ###
-Follow these steps to set up your environment for the demo.
+Follow these steps to set up your environment for the demo:

 1. Install [Visual Studio Community 2013](https://go.microsoft.com/fwlink/?LinkId=517284)
 1. Install [Node.js](https://nodejs.org/download/)